 Saint Bernards are known for being working dogs — they need regular exercise and mental stimulation and are happiest when they have a job.
 The breed initially helped mountain emergency response crew teams.

 “They’re named after a monk, Bernard of Menthon, who founded the Great St. Bernard Hospice near a treacherous mountain pass in Switzerland.
-The sturdy, cold-adapted dogs rescued alpine travelers caught in avalanches,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, explains.
+The sturdy, cold-adapted dogs rescued alpine travelers caught in avalanches,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, explains.

 According to Dr. Devitt, early monikers for the breed include “Saint Dogs,” “Noble Steeds” or “Barry Dogs” to highlight their good-samaritan status.
 “Barry was the name of a dog reported to have rescued anywhere from 40 to 100 travelers over his lifetime,” Devitt says.